The track is 4000 km long, and passes all big

 cols in the French mountain areas.
 The ride is done individulally, but

-participants may take as long as they want to accomplish the complete
+participants may take as long as they wish to accomplish the complete

 About 2000 participants were registered since 1979 when the tour first started.
-More than 450 of them really succeeded in doing the job.
+Only 500 of them really succeeded in doing the job.

 Most of our riders, (from The Netherlands, Belgium, UK, France, Switzerland, USA, Canada, Australia and more), agree that there is nothing compared to the beauty of the 100 Cols route.